Cub Swanson: 2007

 On his WEC debut on March 24, 2007, Swanson submitted Tommy Lee by guillotine choke.
 Swanson earned a disclosed pay of $6000.
 He next defeated Micah Miller at WEC 28 via unanimous decision.
 Swanson was scheduled to fight Jens Pulver in Pulvers 145lb debut, the fight was pushed back three months when Pulver sustained an injury in training camp; Swanson accused Pulver of trying to duck the fight, which Pulver denied.
 They finally met at WEC 31, with Swanson losing via guillotine choke.
 The fight only lasted 35 seconds and marked the end of Swanson's eleven-fight winning streak.

 2008

 Hiroyuki Takaya took on Swanson on December 3, 2008, at WEC 37.
 Swanson won via unanimous decision.
 Both fighters earned the Fight of the Night honors.
 This was Swanson's first official WEC award.

 2009

-WEC schedule Swanson to fight Diego Nunes on April 5, 2009, at WEC 40.
+WEC scheduled Swanson to fight Diego Nunes on April 5, 2009, at WEC 40.
 Nunes withdrew from the fight days before the bout due to a hand injury.

 Swanson fought with José Aldo at WEC 41 on June 7.
 Just 8 seconds into the first round, Swanson lost by TKO via a double flying knee.
 Nevertheless, WEC gave Swanson a disclosed pay of $8940 Base.

 Swanson defeated John Franchi via submission on November 18 at WEC 44.
 The fight earned Swanson his second Fight of the Night honor.
 In his bout against Franchi, Swanson broke both of his hands.